bipinkrish/Link-Bypasser-Bot/README.md

 ## Variables

 - `TOKEN` Your bot token from @BotFather
+- `HASH` Your API Hash from my.telegram.org
+- `ID` Your API ID from my.telegram.org
 - `CRYPT` (optional) Your GDTot Crypt!
 If you don't know how to get Crypt then [Learn Here](https://www.youtube.com/watch?v=EfZ29CotRSU)
 - `XSRF_TOKEN` and `Laravel_Session` (both are optional) XSRF_TOKEN and laravel_session cookies!
 If you don't know how to get then then watch [this Video](https://www.youtube.com/watch?v=EfZ29CotRSU) (for GDTOT) and do the same for Sharer.pw
 - `KOLOP_CRYPT` (optional) Your KOLOP Crypt!
 - `DRIVEFIRE_CRYPT` (optional) Your DRIVEFIRE Crypt!
 - `HUBDRIVE_CRYPT` (optional) Your HUBDRIVE Crypt!
 - `KATDRIVE_CRYPT` (optional) Your KATDRIVE Crypt!
-- `UPTOBOX_TOKEN` your UPTOBOX Token
+- `UPTOBOX_TOKEN` (optional) your UPTOBOX Token
 ---

-## Commands to set in bot
+## Commands to Set for the Bot @BotFather

 ```
-start - Welcome Message with supported sites
+start - supported commands
 dl - ddl
 af - adfly
 gp - gplinks